dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 ![create client](https://cdn-images-1.medium.com/max/1600/1*kLKm3HnLnMxSBaFVsnIm1g.png)

-Next is to choose the technology for the project which is NodeJs.
+Next, choose the technology for the project, which in our case is NodeJs.
 Navigate to the settings tab, take note of your __domain__, __client id__ and __client secret__.

 ![client details](https://cdn-images-1.medium.com/max/1600/1*rZS0Mrotwusp3xovgsuL8A.png)